 You’ve invested in a rockstar VP of Customer Success, and they are at the absolute center of the success of CS Ops.
-Who else can look across all segments and teams to see the greatest pain points and low-hanging fruit?
+Who else can see across all segments and teams to see the greatest pain points and low-hanging fruit?
 Who else can interpret strategy from Product, Marketing, and elsewhere into the CS team’s role?
 But there are three reasons that they are lousy at being responsible for CS operational improvements:

 - Urgent priorities crush the VP of CS.
-When the big customer is at risk of churn in the last week of the quarter, nothing will stand between your VP and the key stakeholder call.
+When a big customer is at risk of churn in the last week of the quarter, nothing will stand between your VP and the key stakeholder call.
 When the Board meeting is next week, they need to have their story straight right now.
 When the buck stops with them, short-term needs will beat long-term value every time.

-- Your VP of CS has a different skill set.
+- Your VP of CS has the wrong skill set.
 Have they been hands-on with data and reporting before?
 Likely.
 Are they even in the top 50% of data and reporting professionals, though?
 What about systems administration?
 Process design?
 Project management?
 This should be exciting and inspiring!
 Your CS team is already furiously speeding down the highway with water for engine oil — imagine what happens when you pour in the good stuff!

 What will CS Ops do?

 Every company creates a different strategy to improve retention, expansion, or efficiency.
-Plus, your low-hanging fruit may be piled in one of those categories.
+Plus your low-hanging fruit may be piled in one of those categories.
 This is why every CS Ops team looks a bit different.
 A CS Ops leader will be an extension of your VP of CS’s brain to help you figure out that strategy.
 That’s what they’re good at.